 by Joshua from Australian Dad

-If you want to escape Melbourne for some beach time along with stunning scenery, Anglesea is a great option only an easy 1.5 hour drive from the city.
-Located towards the start of the Great Ocean Road, there are many attractions to visit nearby as well as in the town itself.
-It has a relaxed vibe perfect for chilling and beach getaways but is also nice for a bush break in winter.
+If you want to escape Melbourne for beach time and stunning scenery, Anglesea is a great option, only an easy 1.5-hour drive from the city.
+Located towards the start of the Great Ocean Road, there are many attractions to visit nearby and in the town itself.
+It has a relaxed vibe, perfect for chilling and beach getaways but also lovely for winter bush break.

 Your first stops should be at the Bellbrae Estate for some wine tasting and the Great Ocean Road Chocolaterie And Ice Creamery on your way into town.
 Here, you can watch their chocolates being made, taste some for yourself and stock up on some for your stay.